PlasmaHH/vdb/README.md

 When the prompt module is active, this will also change the prompt to make it clear that you are attached to a remote process.

+### `run` a process

+Similarily to the attach, using run will try to run the given command as if it was on the command line.
+Be aware that since it starts the process in the gdbserver in a very early state before main, a lot of shared objects may not be resolved, thus you might need to issue a `vmmap refresh`.

 ### debug `core` file